geovandro/shorter-merkle-signatures/README.md

 The executable files *mss-bench* and *mss-test* will be generated inside *bin* directory.

 The file mss-bench benchmarks key generation, signing and signature verification as well.
-All leaves (WINTERNITZ One Time Signatures) are used to sign and an average time for all leaves is taken.
+All leaves (WINTERNITZ One Time Signatures) of the Merkle tree are used to sign and an average time is taken (this time varies a little bit from leaf to leaf).

 The file *mss-test* tests the signatures for all the leaves and authentication paths in the merkle tree.
-It outputs the exact number of leaves failed in case that happens.
+It outputs the exact number of leaves for which the signature failed.

-You can change the tree height by using the following compilation flag
+The tree height can be changed by using the following compilation flag

 >  **make MSS_HEIGHT=5**

-Notice that treehash algorithm is being used, this the parameter MSS_K should be changed accordingly.
+Notice that treehash algorithm (BDS) is being used, so the parameter MSS_K should be changed accordingly.
 The restrictions on MSS_K are:

 1. (MSS_HEIGHT - MSS_K) must be even